fdformula/MathlyLua/README.md

-  F2               to start Lua interpreter with mathly loaded Ctrl-,           to run selected code or the command on current line in the editor Ctrl-.           to run all Lua script in the editor (HTML file? open it in a browser)
+  F2               to start Lua interpreter with mathly loaded Ctrl-,           to run selected code or the command on current line in the editor Ctrl-.           to run all code in the editor (HTML file? open it in a browser)

   Ctrl-Alt-Space   to trigger auto (Lua/mathly) lexical completion Shift-Alt-Space  to trigger auto text completion (Ctrl-p d, load an English dictionary as part of the text)